fanout/django-eventstream/README.md

 # Django EventStream

-Django EventStream provides an API endpoint for your Django application that can push data instantly to clients.
-It relies on Pushpin or Fanout Cloud as a proxy for managing the client connections.
-Data is sent using the Server-Sent Events protocol, which is an HTTP-based protocol where data is streamed out using a never-ending HTTP response.
+Django EventStream provides an API endpoint for your Django application that can push data to connected clients.
+It relies on Pushpin or Fanout Cloud to manage the connections.
+Data is sent using the Server-Sent Events protocol (SSE), in which data is streamed over a never-ending HTTP response.

-For example, you could set up an endpoint on path `/events/` that a client could connect to with a GET request:
+For example, you could create an endpoint, `/events/`, that a client could connect to with a GET request:

 ```http
 GET /events/?channel=test HTTP/1.1